 Did you hear that storytelling helps to sell?
 Every marketer knows that!
-You should include storytelling in your pitch deck, explaining the background of your idea and telling a beautiful story on how it came to your mind.
+You should include storytelling in your pitch deck, explaining the background of your idea and telling a beautiful story on how it came to your mind, and sharing the detailed company overview since it's early days.
 The best practice is to make 3-5 dedicated slides (adding photos of you when the idea just came into your mind will be a good fit).

-Storytelling is good for marketing or personal conversations, when there is enough time and interest from the audience to understand your inner motivation and background.
+Storytelling is good for marketing or personal meetings with venture capitalists when there is enough time and interest from the audience to understand your inner motivation and background.

-In a pitch deck your main goal is to trigger investors’ attention and interest in a short period of time and make them want to have the next conversation, where you could share more details and tell your story.
-Again: be laconic and focus on presenting the business opportunity instead, and leave the story about your mission for the next deeper talks.
+In a seed pitch deck, your main goal is to trigger investors’ attention and interest in a short period of time and make them want to have the next conversation, where you could share more details and tell your story.
+Again: be laconic and focus on presenting the business opportunity instead, and leave the story about your mission for the next, deeper talks.

 4. Focus more on product and features description

 How does your product differ from competitors?
 Why will customers love it more?
 It’s all about product features.
-You should not hesitate focusing on this aspect, and describing in your pitch deck all the features that you have (or plan to develop) during the next x years.
+You should not hesitate focusing on this aspect, and describing slide-by-slide all the features that you have (or plan to develop) during the next x years.

 Product is important, but it is not the features that will make it a great startup.
-It’s all about execution and traction.
-That is why in the pitch deck it is more important to demonstrate what you know about your business and how you plan to make it successful, than to describe the set of features you plan to develop.
+It’s all about product market fit, execution, and traction.
+That is why in the pitch deck it is more important to demonstrate what you know about your business and how you plan to make it successful than to describe the set of features you plan to develop.

 5. Fake it until you make it!